stefanches7/markdown-cv/index.md

 `08.2022-11.2022`
 Neuroscience Application Developer placement at <br> __Georgia State University, USA__
-- • Simulation runs and documentation of group fMRI analysis for user acquisition.
+- • Group ICA runs and documentation of the analysis to get users 3x more effectively.
+This software helps to cure neurological diseases worldwide, a burden US 1,7$ a year.
 <hr>
 `07.2022-08.2022`
 Computational Neuroscientist placement at <br> __Aston University, UK__
-- • Modified Transfer Entropy measurement mathematically to avoid bias.
+- • Improved network connectivity measurement to increase accuracy to 70%.
 <hr>
 `08.2021-06.2022`
 Data Analyst at __PainLab Munich__
-- • Used statistical modelling to find candidates for EEG biomarkers of Chronic Pain.
+- • Analyzed EEG biomarkers of Chronic Pain to reduce up to 85% manual processing costs.
 <hr>
 `04.2021-07.2021`
 Application Engineer at __Mentalab__
--  • Developed BCI use cases to advertise the EEG device.
+-  • Developed brain-computer interface use cases to advertise the product.
+This helped 33% faster user conversion.
 <hr>
 `10.2020-03.2021`
 IT Architecture Developer at __STABL GmbH__